-Recently (September, 2013) the scholars Christoph Benzmüller and Bruno Woltzenlogel Paleo drew

-Perspectives on Science and Christian Faith draft invitational essay, 8 February 2014 -5renewed attention to Gödel's ontological proof of God's existence, which he first gave about ten years after his famous incompleteness theorems.22 Public interest was also captivated by headlines such as "Computer Scientists 'Prove' God Exists."23
+Recently (September, 2013) the scholars Christoph Benzmüller and Bruno Woltzenlogel Paleo drew renewed attention to Gödel's ontological proof of God's existence, which he first gave about ten years after his famous incompleteness theorems.
+Public interest was also captivated by headlines such as "Computer Scientists 'Prove' God Exists."